teamneusta/pimcore-presentation-bundle/README.md

 rm master.zip
 ```

+## Usage

+Create new Pimcore document pages via the document types that are offered by this bundle.

 ## Configuration

-The Bundle provides a handful of _simple_ Areabricks to create Presentations.
-When the Bundle is used alongside other Bundles it might lead to Areabrick name collisions or one is just not interested in using the _default_ Bricks.
+The bundle provides a handful of _simple_ Areabricks to create Presentations.
+When the bundle is used alongside other bundles it might lead to Areabrick name collisions or one is just not interested in using the _default_ Bricks.
 It is possible to disable the included Areabricks using the following configuration

 ```yaml
 neusta_pimcore_presentation:
     bricks: false
 ```

-## Attribution
+## Contribution

-Icon by <a href="https://www.flaticon.com/free-icons/project" title="project icons">Project icons created by Freepik - Flaticon</a>
+Feel free to open issues for any bug, feature request or other ideas.
+There is no issue template at the moment.

+Please mention to write an issue, before create large pull requests.